VjKanna2/Chat-GPT-for-Generating-Survey/README.md

 This repository contains the ChatGPT Survey Generation tool developed for AppNest.
 This tool allows users to generate surveys using OpenAI's ChatGPT API.

 **Note:** This runs only on AppNest Page.
 Not on your local server.
 Use Node.Js v18 or below.
+Also, use your own OPENAI API Key.

 ## Usage: